chantzos/__/README.md

 interface, because of the function qualifiers, that permit to a function to develop logic without changing signature (like the argument number).

-In any case its inner code, which anyway has some dependencies to other abstracted objects, but in many cases some direct calls are desired, especially from code, like readline that is good to know quickly, what will do with the input.
-Of course this can be easily get out of control, but as long there is a sync with the outer interface development (good named symbols (functions and variables) can help a bit), no harm enough.
+In any case the inner code, which anyway has some dependencies to other objects, can do in cases some direct calls, which are desired, especially
+from code, like readline, that is good to know quickly, what will do with
+the input.
+Of course this can be easily get out of control, but as long there
+is a sync with the outer interface (good named symbols (functions and variables)
+can help a bit), there is no harm enough to avoid them.

 ## Installation